Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/assignments/assignment-09-api-lib.md

 The subject for this project can be anything you like.
 If you're not sure what to do consider making a library that works with an existing web API, see the notes below.

-This assignmen is due the last day of class.
+This assignment is due the last day of class.

 Your goal with this assignment is to write a JavaScript library.
 Think of a programming problem you can solve.
 Think of code that you might write often and how you can provide an alternative to writing this code.

 ### Why this assignment?

 This is a great practice writing JavaScript code.
-Yyou might use the code you write here.
+You might use the code you write here.
 Someone else might use the code you write!

 ## Project requirements